 4. Do you need exact locations or proximity?

-Does it matter whether you can triangulate the exact position of a tracked item, or do you just need to know a general location of an item?
+Does it matter if your asset tracking solution can triangulate the exact position of a tracked item, or do you just need to know a general location of an item?

 5. What do you want to track?